Olivier-Boudeville/us-common/doc/us-common-technical-manual-english.rst

 As for Myriad, WOOPER and Traces, most versions of US-Common are also published as `Hex packages <https://hex.pm/packages/us_common>`_.

-For more details, one may have a look at:

-- `rebar.config.template <https://github.com/Olivier-Boudeville/us-common/blob/master/conf/rebar.config.template>`_, the general rebar configuration file used when generating the US-Common OTP application and release (implying the automatic management of Myriad and WOOPER)
+For more details, one may have a look at `rebar.config.template <https://github.com/Olivier-Boudeville/us-common/blob/master/conf/rebar.config.template>`_, the general rebar configuration file used when generating the US-Common OTP application and release (implying the automatic management of Myriad and WOOPER).
-- `rebar-for-hex.config.template <https://github.com/Olivier-Boudeville/us-common/blob/master/conf/rebar-for-hex.config.template>`_, to generate a corresponding Hex package for US-Common (whose structure and conventions is quite different from the previous OTP elements)
-- `rebar-for-testing.config.template <https://github.com/Olivier-Boudeville/us-common/blob/master/conf/rebar-for-testing.config.template>`_, the simplest test of the previous Hex package: an empty rebar project having for sole dependency that Hex package

 -------